-- Using a medium cookie scoop, scoop dough to prepared baking sheets, about 1 inch apart.
+- Using a medium cookie scoop, scoop dough to prepared baking sheets then roll between your hands to form a smooth circle.
+Place back on prepared baking sheet about 1 inch apart.

-- Bake for 15 minutes or until the edges start turning very slightly light golden brown.
+- Bake cookies for 10-12 minutes or until the edges start turning very slightly light golden brown.
 You don't want them to turn golden brown because then they'll be crisp cookies and not soft in the middle.
-Check around 10 minutes and see whether or not you need to take them out of the oven or not.
+Remember, cookies continue baking even after you take them out of the oven.

-- Once done, remove from oven & cool on baking sheets for 5 minutes before transferring to a wire rack to cool completely.
+- Once done, remove from oven and cool on baking sheets for 5 minutes before transferring to a wire rack to cool completely.